Meet some of our current students!

 resilience and have just recently developed an interest in career counseling and

 One of the reasons I chose WVU's counseling psychology program was because of the

-Being from California, I knew West Virginia was going to be a long way from home,
+environment.
+Being from California, I knew West Virginia was going to be a long

-but the program was definitely worth applying for.
-At the interviews, the faculty
+way from home, but the program was definitely worth applying for.
+During interviews,

-made me feel very comfortable, the students made me feel welcome, and the department
+the faculty made me feel very comfortable, the students made me feel welcome, and

-as a whole made me feel as if I belonged there.
-This sense of community hasn't
+the department as a whole made me feel as if I belonged there.
+This sense of community

-dissipated since I began the program in 2015, and the supportive environment continues
+has remained since I began the program in 2015, and the supportive environment

-to foster growth, curiosity, and achievement in the students.
-After obtaining
+continues to foster growth, curiosity, and achievement in students.
+Upon graduation,

-my degree, I plan to be employed at a university counseling center providing individual
+I hope to be employed at a university counseling center.
+I also have interest in

 Hometown: Annapolis, MD